sohil2311/FitnessTracker/README.md

    Backend
    Spring Boot: Framework for building the backend.

    Spring Security: For authentication and authorization.

    JWT: For secure communication between the frontend and backend.

    MySQL: Database for storing user information, activities, and goals.

    Maven: Dependency management.

    Frontend
    React: JavaScript library for building the user interface.

    Axios: For making HTTP requests to the backend.

    React Router: For navigation between pages.

    CSS: For styling the application.

-6. Future Enhancements
-   User Profile Page:

-Allow users to update their profile information (e.g., email, password).

-Progress Tracking:

-Add charts or graphs to visualize progress toward fitness goals.

-Social Features:

-Allow users to share their activities and goals with friends.

-Notifications:

-Send reminders for upcoming goals or activities.

-7. How to Run the Project
+6. How to Run the Project
    Backend
    Set up a MySQL database and update the application.properties file with your database credentials.

    Run the Spring Boot application using your IDE or the command line:

-bash
-Copy
    mvn spring-boot:run

    Frontend
-Navigate to the frontend directory:
+   Navigate to the frontend directory: cd frontend

-bash
-Copy
-cd frontend
    Install dependencies:

-bash
-Copy
    npm install

    Start the development server:

-bash
-Copy
-npm start 8.
-Conclusion
+   npm start

+7. Conclusion
    This Fitness Tracker Application is a comprehensive solution for tracking fitness activities and goals.
 It demonstrates the use of modern technologies like Spring Boot, React, and JWT for building secure and scalable applications.
 With its user-friendly interface and robust backend, it provides a seamless experience for users and admins alike.
 Future enhancements like progress tracking, social features, and notifications will further improve its functionality and user engagement.
 Let me know if you need further clarification or assistance!